 While it may seem unimportant initially, the number itself is needed to know just how much electricity you would need to run your entire system off of a generator should the need arise.

-It’s imperative to note that you will need a generator that can handle several times the average current required to kick start things in the first place.
+You must note that you will need a generator that can handle several times the average current required to kick-start things in the first place.

-Next, we will discuss the max breaker size for a heat pump or air conditioning unit.
+Next, we will discuss the maximum breaker size for a heat pump or air conditioning unit.

 6. Maximum Amp Circuit Breaker or Fuse Size

 Fortunately, the label includes the maximum breaker size (or it may say max fuse size).
-Some manufacturers include this for both US and Canada.
-Often the US and Canada maximum breaker sizes are the same.
+Some manufacturers have this for both the US and Canada.
+Often, the US and Canada maximum breaker sizes are the same.

 7. Date of Manufacture